SBU-BMI/quip_distro/README.md

 This [video](https://www.youtube.com/watch?v=dK4c6ti1Dvc) shows the use of the QuIP system.

 An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
 The image analysis functionality is disabled in this instance.
-This instance allows access to a database of about 1.9 Billion segmented objects and their features (17 features per segmented nuclues; a total of 32 Billion features) generated from about 3,000 TCGA whole slide tissue images.
+This instance is backed by a database of about 1.9 Billion segmented objects and their features (17 features per segmented nuclues; a total of 32 Billion features) generated from about 3,000 TCGA whole slide tissue images.